 top of page

-As an applied flute instructor, I create an environment in which each student can set and achieve
+As an applied flute instructor, I create an environment in which each student can set and achieve their artistic and professional goals on an individual basis.
+Throughout the process of learning repertoire and developing technical facility on the instrument using proven methodology, my students also learn self-evaluation and assessment.

 I expect a high level of preparation and engagement on the part of all students, and in turn I strive to motivate, inspire, and support their artistic and professional goals.
 I treat the beginning of each lesson as a performance opportunity in which the student can run their etude without pause or correction.
 This allows students to practice performing while giving them an opportunity to integrate the many skills they practiced that week into a performance.
 After an initial run-through, I create a lesson environment in which students feel comfortable experimenting with new musical concepts and instrumental techniques.
 I maintain a balance between constructive criticism and specific praise in each lesson, and I provide students with the tools to assess their own strengths and weaknesses in the practice room in-between lessons.